 One cause of blackouts is dependence on hand memory which is dangerous because hand memory is notoriously unreliable.
-This is because it is a reflex memory that depends on stimuli from previously played notes and largely the brain. bypasses Thus if circumstance changes, such as a different piano, or a concert hall, nervousness, or the presence of an audience, the stimuli will change, resulting in a blackout.
-Once a blackout happens, all the usual stimuli disappear and the pianist is unable to restart.
+This is because it is a reflex memory that depends on stimuli from previously played notes and largely bypasses the brain.
+Thus if any circumstance changes, such as a different piano, or a concert hall, nervousness, or the presence of an audience, the stimuli will change, resulting in a blackout.
+Once a blackout happens, all the usual stimuli disappear and the pianist is unable to re-start.
 For a student who has only hand memory, the only alternative is to re-start at the beginning.
 That is why the above performance preparation procedures, and especially MP, is so important.